cosydney/space-ballon/README.md

 You can use the template provided or make your own.

-The goal of this exercice is to add Jquery to this ballon so it :
+Your mission is to add Jquery to this ballon so it :

 - Expands when you click on it by 20px
 - Changes color everytime you click on it